Philosophize

 For example, if we don’t examine the argument we had with our partner today, we will most likely have another one tomorrow.
 What were the true reasons for the argument?
 Is there a real difference of opinions or a miscommunication?
 What does the disagreement reveal about both parties involved?
 Most importantly, how should we manage our differences if we wish to stay together.
 The degree to which we understand the reasons for conflict influences the extent we wish to stay together.
 In turn, the desire to stay together influences the degree to which we try to understand the reasons.

-We must not forget that we are also exposed to ideas from a multitude of sources; family, friends, news, social media, experts, professionals and many more.
+We must remember that we are also exposed to ideas from a multitude of sources; family, friends, news, social media, experts, professionals and many more.
 Ideas on the roles we are required to play, the expectations we are asked to fulfill, and the values we are encouraged to embrace.
 These influence our personal learnings and may cloud our self-perceptions.
 Don’t be quick in adopting ideas; other people’s learnings.
 Examine the source, examine the proposition entailed and evaluate the consequences that may arise by adopting them.

 Read Related Insights